Skip to Main Content

 Resources for Self-Represented Litigants

-This guide is intended to help public patrons find legal resources in Lewis & Clark Law School’s Boley Law Library, as well as online legal resources, and community resources in the Portland-metro area.
+This guide is intended to help public patrons and pro se or self represented litigants find legal resources in Lewis & Clark Law School’s Boley Law Library, as well as online legal resources, and community resources in the Portland-metro area.

 Reference Help